miahuang1/Project-management-using-GitHub-/resume.md

 # Summary

 Quick Summary (not objective) specifically highlighting why you qualify for the job.

+I have severals of experience in budgeting, financial analysis, and reconciliations.
+Skillfully utilizing accounting tools such as QuickBooks and Excel, I have effectively handled intricate financial information, guaranteeing precision and adherence to regulations.
+My ability to solve problems, pay attention to detail, and dedication to meeting deadlines make me a strong candidate for managing routine accounting work.
+I am excited to provide my experience to your team and promote financial success.
+I have attended internships where I refined my abilities in auditing and financial reporting.

 # Work Experience (only last 10 years)